 Short story, November 2020, fresh.ink (reprint)

-I am currently seeking representation for two completed novels, with a third in progress.
+I am currently seeking representation for three completed novels, with a fourth in progress.
 For more information on any projects, please contact me.

 How the Light Gets In